zsquareplusc/python-embedded-launcher/README.rst

     In ``launcher27.rc`` set ``IDS_PYTHONHOME`` to
     ``"%PACKAGE_ROOT%\\python27-minimal"``.
 This way, the Python distribution
-    is expected to be at a fixed location, where the ``PACKAGE_ROOT`` variable points at, it is expected to be set by the package manager.
+    is expected to be at a fixed location, where the ``PACKAGE_ROOT`` variable points at.
+It is expected to be set by the package manager.

 Usage
 =====
 The ``example`` directory has demos where these steps are written in a batch file that is ready to run.
 The description here explains the steps.
-On windows, once Python 3 is installed, the Python Launcher ``py`` is available, this is what is used here.
+On Windows, once Python 3 is installed, the Python Launcher ``py`` is available, this is what is used here.
 Otherwise replace ``py -2``/``py -3`` with ``python``/``python3``.
 When packaging an app, the same Python version that is packaged, should be used to run the steps here (using ``py -2`` or